Macrometacorp/docs/docs/account-management/permissions/index.md

 This section explains permissions for users and API keys, and how to change them.

-Each GeoFabric has the following global permission levels for users and API keys:
+Each fabric has the following global permission levels for users and API keys:

-- **Administrate -** Full read and write access to all files in the GeoFabric.
+- **Administrate -** Full read and write access to all files in the fabric.
-- **Access -** Read access to all files in the GeoFabric.
+- **Access -** Read access to all files in the fabric.
 No write access.
-- **No Access -** No access to any files in the GeoFabric.
+- **No Access -** No access to any files in the fabric.
 - **Use Default -** Uses default settings as specified on the bottom row.

-Click the name of the GeoFabric to expand it and view permissions for specific features.
+Click the name of the fabric to expand it and view permissions for specific features.
 Each GDN feature has the following permission levels:

 - **Read/Write -** Full access to the feature and related files.
 - **Read Only -** Read access to the feature and related files.
 No write access.